CobbleSword/NachoSpigot/README.md

 [KigPaper-0191] Don't calculate initial light if not requested [KigPaper-0220] Entity: Use EnumMap in CraftPlayer#playEffect()

-[FlamePaper-0032] Dont load chunks for chests [FlamePaper-0033] Dont check occluding hoppers [FlamePaper-0034] Hopper item lookup optimization
+[FlamePaper-0008] Do not load chunks for light checks [FlamePaper-0032] Dont load chunks for chests [FlamePaper-0033] Dont check occluding hoppers [FlamePaper-0034] Hopper item lookup optimization